2.9 Skills recognition

 Educational recognition of bénévolat and volunteering

-Educational recognition of commitment undergoes final evaluation based on the quality of a given submission, course attendance and the activities carried out within the organisation, and, above all, the investment made and personal benefits that the young person has gained from the experience.
+The educational recognition of the commitment is subject to a final evaluation based on the quality of the dossier submitted, attendance at classes and activities carried out within the association, but also and above all on the personal investment and benefits that the young person derives from this experience.

 Another tool for recognition of bénévolat is the Skills Portfolio (Portefeuille de Compétences ), a booklet designed to help bénévoles materialise crosscutting skills, gained from their volunteer experience.
 The portfolio is a self-diagnosis tool set up in 2011 by the ministry in charge of voluntary organisations workgroup composed of representatives of major organisations along with experts on recognition and promotion of bénévoles’ skills and a sociologist.
 Public stakeholders such as Pôle Emploi (national service for employment) also participated.
 The Ministry of National Education coordinated the workgroup.